Climb the outside of a skyscraper, snorkel with turtles, and zip-line through a rainforest on this family friendly adventure up the Queensland coast.

 Day 11: Rockhampton to Airlie Beach

 You’re going to delve deeper into Australia’s past this morning, with an exploration of the Capricorn Caves.
 Just 29 kilometres (18 miles), or half an hour, north of Rockhampton, you’ll descend into these spectacular limestone caves on a one-hour Cathedral Cave tour, on which you’ll discover some amazing acoustics and exit via a suspension bridge (very Indiana Jones).
 You could try to hit the road before the one-hour fossil tour, but you know how much kids love dinosaurs, so you may as well stay for that as well.
 It’s almost lunchtime now, so grab a bite to eat at the caves café, then hit the Bruce Highway for the 461-kilometre (286-mile), five-hour drive to Airlie Beach.
 You’ll feel suitably tropical by the time you check in to your accommodation, the Coral Sea Resort.
-Have a wander through the streets of this fun holiday town and grab a modern Asian dinner and some bubble tea at Cool LaLa.
+Have a wander through the streets of this fun holiday town and grab a table overlooking the Coral Sea at Anchor Bar, which serves contemporary dishes and a lively vibe.

 Day 12: Snorkelling the Whitsundays